kyma-project/control-plane/docs/provisioner/08-02-provisioning-gardener.md

 </div>

-> **NOTE:** To access the Runtime Provisioner, forward the port on which the GraphQL server is listening.
+> **NOTE:** To access Runtime Provisioner, forward the port on which the GraphQL server is listening.

 ## Steps